The Daily Status of the COVID-19 New Normal - Brunei News Gazette

 Two cases are in Category 5, requiring treatment at the Intensive Care Unit.
 While one case in Category 4, requiring oxygen assistance and close monitoring.

-The Ministry of Health in its press release stated that 614 cases have recovered.
+The Ministry of Health in its press release stated that 697 cases have recovered and 1 case passed away.

 86.7 per cent of children aged 5 to 11 have received two doses of the COVID-19 vaccine, and 62 per cent of adolescents aged 12 to 17 have received 3 doses.
 Meanwhile, the percentage of the country’s population who have received the 3rd dose stands at 78.8 per cent.